Skip to content

 Especially during economically challenging times when buying committees seem to be getting bigger by the day.

-Instead, you need to be marketing so that you’re front of mind when those prospects are ready to buy.
+Instead, you need to market so that you’re front of mind when prospects are ready to buy.

 For example, you might not be in the market to buy a hoover right now.
 But when you are, which brand is the first that comes to mind?
 Because that’s likely the one you’re going to end up choosing.